arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/imu-accelerometer/content.md

 - **Gyroscope** Output data rate is fixed at 104 Hz.
 - **Magnetometer** Output data rate is fixed at 20 Hz.

-If you want to read more about the sensor modules that make up the IMU system, find the datasheet for the <a href="https://content.arduino.cc/assets/bst-bmi270-ds000.pdf" target="_blank">BMI270</a> and the <a href="https://content.arduino.cc/assets/bst-bmm150-ds001.pdf" target="_blank">BMM150</a> here.
+If you want to read more about the sensor modules that make up the IMU system, find the datasheet for the [BMI270](https://download.mikroe.com/documents/datasheets/bst-bmi270-ds000-2_datasheet.pdf) and the [BMM150](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bmm150-ds001.pdf) here.

 ### Accelerometer